MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-a-report-server-database-connection-ssrs-configuration-manager.md

 - Configuring a report server to use a different report server database.

 - Changing the user account or password that is used for the database connection.
 You only need to update the database connection when the account information is stored in the RSReportServer.config file.
 If you are using the service account for the connection (which uses Windows integrated security as the credential type), the password is not stored, eliminating the need to update the connection information.
-For more information about changing accounts, see [Configure the report server service account &#40;Configuration Manager&#41;](../../reporting-services/install-windows/configure-the-report-server-service-account-ssrs-configuration-manager.md).
+For more information about changing accounts, see [Configure the Report Server service account &#40;Report Server Configuration Manager&#41;](../../reporting-services/install-windows/configure-the-report-server-service-account-ssrs-configuration-manager.md).

 - Configuring a report server scale-out deployment.
 Configuring a scale-out deployment requires that you create multiple connections to a report server database.
-For more information about how to perform this multi-step operation, see [Configure a Native mode report server scale-out deployment &#40;Configuration Manager&#41;](../../reporting-services/install-windows/configure-a-native-mode-report-server-scale-out-deployment.md).
+For more information about how to perform this multi-step operation, see [Configure a Native mode report server scale-out deployment &#40;Report Server Configuration Manager&#41;](../../reporting-services/install-windows/configure-a-native-mode-report-server-scale-out-deployment.md).

 ## How Reporting Services connects to the database engine

 Report server access to a report server database depends on credentials and connection information, and on encryption keys that are valid for the report server instance that uses that database.
 Having valid encryption keys is necessary for storing and retrieving sensitive data.
 Encryption keys are created automatically when you configure the database for the first time.
 After the keys are created, you must update them if you change the Report Server service identity.
-For more information about working with encryption keys, see [Configure and manage encryption keys &#40;Configuration Manager&#41;](../../reporting-services/install-windows/ssrs-encryption-keys-manage-encryption-keys.md).
+For more information about working with encryption keys, see [Configure and manage encryption keys &#40;Report Server Configuration Manager&#41;](../../reporting-services/install-windows/ssrs-encryption-keys-manage-encryption-keys.md).

 The report server database is an internal component, accessed only by the report server.
 The credentials and connection information you specify for the report server database are used exclusively by the report server.
 Users who request reports do not require databases permissions or a database login for the report server database.